Please provide your zip code to see plans in your area.

 Elder law attorneys can help individuals plan for Medicaid long-term care benefits.
 Use this National Academy of Elder Law Attorneys (NAELA) search feature beneficiaries to find an elder attorney locally.

 Medicaid eligibility is determined by the Department of Children and Families (DCF) in Florida.
-You can apply for Medicaid ABD or an MSP using this website.
+You can apply for Medicaid AD or an MSP using this website.
 The DCF website also lists local partners who can help you file a Medicaid application.